 Our academic program focuses on quantitative studies of water in the environment including its role in geologic and biogeochemical processes, ecosystem functions, and global elemental cycling.
-We offer a Graduate Certificate in Hydrologic Sciences for science and engineering graduate students enrolled at the University of Colorado at Boulder.
+We offer an interdisciplinary and interdepartmental Graduate Certificate in Hydrologic Sciences for science and engineering graduate students enrolled at the University of Colorado at Boulder.

 See our Overview >>

 The Hydrologic Sciences graduate program is administered by the Center for Water, Earth Science and Technology (CWEST).
-We are supported by the University of Colorado Graduate School and INSTAAR, the Institute for Arctic and Alpine Research.
+We are supported in part by the University of Colorado Graduate School and INSTAAR, the Institute for Arctic and Alpine Research.

 Laser light sheet illuminating sediment transport in a sediment flume.
 The image is a single frame from a high-speed video (200 frames per second) acquired during an experiment mimicking the turbulence and sediment flow in rivers.
 Illumination of the flowing particles is from a argon-ion laser that generates a 1.5mm-thick sheet of light.
 Flow vectors were visualized and the force on the purple sphere was measured.
 The experiment was led by Mark Schmeeckle, while he was a graduate student at CU-Boulder (Department of Geography, Advisor: John Pitlick).
 Schmeeckle is now an assistant professor of Geography at Arizona State University, where he runs the River Dynamics Lab.